Fyxer-AI/desktop-app-releases/README.md

 ## Auto-Updates

-The desktop app automatically checks for updates every hour.
+The desktop app automatically checks for updates every 24 hours.
 When an update is available, you'll receive a notification and can download it in the background.

 ## Security